 EEA nationals - claiming benefits as a former worker

-- you have a legal right to live in the UK.
-This is called the right to reside, and
+- have a legal right to live in the UK and claim benefits - this is called right to reside

-- you intend to settle in the UK, Isle of Man, Channel Islands or Ireland and make it your home for the time being.
-This is known as habitual residence.
+- intend to make your home for the time being in the UK, Isle of Man, Channel Islands or the Republic of Ireland - this is known as habitual residence

 You are a former worker